lennyleadership/spiritual_notes/content.en/docs/91_Apologetics/09_self_esteem.md

 Many insecure people still wonder if it’s really worth exerting the effort to change because, by all appearances, low self-esteem seems innocuous.
 But here’s the rub — Jesus didn’t die to make innocuous<label class="margin-toggle sidenote-number"></label><span class="sidenote">innocuous: not harmful or offensive</span> people.
 He died to make us more.
 He died to “present you holy and blameless and above reproach before him” ([Colossians 1:22](https://www.biblegateway.com/passage/?search=Colossians+1:22&version=ESV)).

-Those of us who struggle with insecurities feel immense pressure to conform to the expectations of others, and we avoid public criticism at all costs.
+Those of us who struggle with insecurities <a class = "blue">feel immense pressure to conform to the expectations of others</a>, and we <a class = "blue">avoid public criticism</a> at all costs.
 By contrast, Christ tells us not to “fear those who kill the body but cannot kill the soul” ([Matthew 10:28](https://www.biblegateway.com/passage/?search=Matthew+10:28&version=ESV)).

-[First John 4:18](https://www.biblegateway.com/passage/?search=1+john+4:18&version=ESV) and [Romans 12:2](https://www.biblegateway.com/passage/?search=romans+12:2&version=ESV) seem to confirm that the apostles John and Paul taught against people-pleasing and the fear of punishment.
-But psychology today teaches that the cure to insecurity is to love and trust ourselves more.
+[First John 4:18](https://www.biblegateway.com/passage/?search=1+john+4:18&version=ESV) and [Romans 12:2](https://www.biblegateway.com/passage/?search=romans+12:2&version=ESV) seem to confirm that the apostles John and Paul taught against people - pleasing and the fear of punishment.
+But psychology today teaches that <a class = "blue">the cure to insecurity is to love and trust ourselves more</a>.
 I’m afraid this prescription may not be the miracle cure it has been puffed up to be.

 ### The real culprit